ScrapSort/ScrapSort_MAX78000-SDK/README.md

 * There will be more examples coming in a future release.
 * The Eclipse projects show errors and warnings indicating there are unresolved references.
 However, the projects still build and run correctly.
 * When uninstalling the SDK using the maintenance tool, an error will occur referring to the fstab file.
 This error can be ignored - the uninstall will still complete.
+* The MXC_Delay library is not complete when building for the RISC-V core.

 ## Example Status